This page is an index of ships by port rotation numbers drawn from the primary records of British shipping prior to 1855.

 The crew lists are held at TNA in the series BT 98 in thousands of boxes (pieces) sorted by year, by port of registry and then by ship's name.
-Even knowing the year and port, there might be many pieces to search through, each holding up to 100 documents for many different ships.
+Without the ship's name, there might be many pieces to search through, each holding up to 100 documents for many different ships.

-This search form provides the solution.
-Working from the port rotation number, it returns the ship's name and details together with a list of the boxes of crew lists in BT 98 which are likely to hold the crew documents.
+This search page returns the ship's name with a list of the boxes of crew lists in BT 98 which are likely to hold the crew documents.
 It also provides links to the FamilySearch films which provide access to images of the documents.

 Once the correct document has been found, the matching port rotation number is shown on it, thus completing the loop.

-Enter the ship's port rotation number and select the port number from one of the drop-down lists.
-Then click 'Search'.
+Enter the ship's port rotation number and select either the port name or number from one of the drop-down lists.

-The results show the ship's name and any data which has been extracted from BT 98 for that ship, combined with information from BT 162/19 to provide details like registration entries and tonnages.
-We show the source of the data and if the main source is BT 98, we provide a link to TNA's Discovery.
+The results show the ship's name and any data which has been extracted from BT 98, combined with other sources to provide details like registration entries and tonnages.
+We show the source of the data and if the main source is BT 98, we provide a link to TNA's catalogue.

 Some data not found in BT 98 has been deduced from missing numbers.
 As explained in the full notes, Pete Owens discovered the underlying link between the Port Rotation numbers and the shipping registers for the port.
 That means that missing data can be deduced.
 For example, if port rotation numbers 195 and 199 for Whitby match with register entries 25/1840 and 29/1840, then port rotation number 197 would match with 27/1840, which can be identified from BT 162/19 as the ship Henry.
 We show the source of that data as 'Deduced from BT 98 and other sources'.
 We show how confident we are in this interpolation by a percentage, (Q) - 99% is best, down to 60% where there is a gap of twenty records.

-Knowing the name of the ship, it is possible to work out which boxes for other years might contain documents for the ship.
+Knowing the name of the ship, it is possible to work out which boxes at TNA might contain documents for the ship.
 We show that in the lower part of the page.

-We use a colour code to show how sure we are that documents will be found, as shown in the table.
+We use a colour code to show how sure we are that documents will be found, as shown in this table.

-Please be aware that apart from years from which data has been extracted, there is no guarantee that documents will be found in any box, especially so where we have deduced the ship's name from other data.
+Be aware Apart from the years from which we have extracted data, there is no guarantee that documents will be found in any box, especially so where we have deduced the ship's name from other data.
 For some years, we can be fairly sure that the documents are not in that box, because they were not found there when data was extracted.
 We can not accept liability for the results of any inaccuracy in our data.

 Please remember also that the data refers to the port rotation number - not to the ship's name.
 For example, if the ship was re-registered at the same port, there may well be documents for her after that date, but with a different port rotation number.